Science for Sustainable Societies (BSc)

 Continuing your academic education

 Graduates of this bachelor’s programme earn the title of Bachelor of Science (BSc) and are eligible for various master's programmes at Leiden University and other universities in the Netherlands and abroad.
+Depending on how you fill in your free elective space in the third year you will be eligible for an even wider range of master’s programmes.
 A degree in Science for Sustainable Societies guarantees entry to the MSc Industrial Ecology (Leiden University and Delft University of Technology) and the MSc Governance of Sustainability (Leiden University).

 Once you have successfully completed your master's programme, you will have earned the title of Master of Science (MSc) or Master of Arts (MA).
-A master’s degree will increase your chances of finding a job or academic level position,
+A master’s degree will increase your chances of finding a job or academic level position and you will gain more specialised expertise in a specific field.

 Read more about our master’s programmes.